Break the Photography Rules? But You Said…

 Break the photography rules - I don’t want to be held liable for any of you jumping in front of buses or smashing anything up just to get a good picture.
 All I am saying is that every now and then forget everything that you have just read.

-Forget not shooting into the sun, forget the rule of thirds or nice straight lines!
+Forget not shooting into the sun, forget the rule of thirds or nice straight lines (all images copyrighted):

 If we didn’t break the photography rules now and again, how would you get those beautiful sunset shots?
 And have you noticed a trend in “wonky” off balance shots?
 Sometimes by placing the subject dead centre you can portray a feeling of isolation and space.
 By going against the grain, you can create and improve your very own style.